 Dandruff is a type of seborrheic dermatitis where there is a scaling of the skin on the scalp.
-The area can be dry or oily and is sometimes itchy.
+The area can be dry or oily, and is sometimes itchy.

 The symptoms can vary from mild to severe.
 They include:

 Treatments for seborrheic dermatitis are usually applied directly to the skin in the form of shampoo or lotion.
 Treatment depends on the severity of your symptoms.
+Seborrheic dermatitis in infants will usually resolve on its own.

 American Academy of Dermatology